-In general, your Graduate Program Advisor acts as your first source of academic information and provides assistance with the details of the program.
+In general, your Graduate Program Advisor acts as your first source of academic information and assists with the details of the program.
 You should meet with your Graduate Program Advisor on a regular basis and keep them up to date on your progress.
 It is your responsibility to seek out your Graduate Program Advisors as needed.
 Be proactive!

-YOUR GRADUATE PROGRAM ADVISOR'S ROLE IS:
+YOUR GRADUATE PROGRAM ADVISOR'S ROLE IS TO:

-- Assisting you in forming your Academic Guidance Committee (Ph.D. students only) and reviewing and approving your course of study. - Reviewing and approving your petitions to drop or add courses, take courses on an S/U (satisfactory/unsatisfactory) basis, and late schedule adjustments.
+- Assist you in forming your Academic Guidance Committee (Ph.D. students only) and review and approve your course of study. - Review and approve your petitions to drop or add courses, take courses on an S/U (satisfactory/unsatisfactory) basis, and late schedule adjustments. - Review and approve your Candidacy application for the MS degree and make recommendations for the composition of your MS Thesis Committee (MS only).

-- Reviewing and approving your Candidacy application for the MS degree and making recommendations for the composition of your MS Thesis Committee (MS only). - Providing official recommendation of your Qualifying Examination Committee and Dissertation Committee members to the Dean of Graduate Studies upon consultation with you and your major professor Academic Guidance Committee (PhD only). - Periodically reviewing degree progress.
-Your Graduate Program Advisor electronically completes your Student Progress Assessment with you and your Major Professor at least annually for submission to the Dean of Graduate Studies. - Approving any Planned Educational Leave (PELP) you might request if needed. - Serving as your advocate in the event that you have conflicts with your Major Professor or any other faculty member.
+- Provide official recommendation of your Qualifying Examination Committee and Dissertation Committee members to the Dean of Graduate Studies upon consultation with you and your major professor Academic Guidance Committee (PhD only). - Periodically review degree progress.
+Your Graduate Program Advisor electronically completes your Student Progress Assessment with you and your Major Professor at least annually for submission to the Dean of Graduate Studies. - Approve any Planned Educational Leave (PELP) you might request if needed. - Serve as your advocate if you have conflicts with your Major Professor or any other faculty member.
 Your Graduate Program Advisor should be your first contact in cases where you have differences of opinion with faculty and feel that you must seek outside guidance.
-For this reason it is optimal to match a student with a Graduate Program Advisor that is not a close collaborator with their specific area of research.
+For this reason, it is optimal to match a student with a Graduate Program Advisor that is not a close collaborator with their specific area of research.